IngvarX/Camelot/docs/INSTALL.md

 ## Build from sources (all platforms)

-1) Install .Net Core 3.1 SDK
+1) Install .NET 6 SDK

 2) Clone repository and build solution: